datacarpentry/OpenRefine-ecology-lesson/episodes/00-getting-started.md

 ## Basics of OpenRefine

 You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great [introductory videos](https://www.youtube.com/channel/UCqwSVsJ8CWD9pQUZDbJC1ew).
-There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer a lot of beginner questions and problems.
-There is also an [OpenRefine Google Plus community](https://plus.google.com/communities/117280693504889048168) where you can find a lot of help, especially from community members from the life sciences.
+There is a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.
 OpenRefine [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes), scripts, projects, and extensions are available too, where you can find and copy them into your OpenRefine instance to run on your dataset.

 The OpenRefine GitHub wiki page has a [reference](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) of the General Refine Expression Language (GREL).